 Azure Security Center

 Azure Security Center provides a centralized view of the security state of all your Azure resources.
 At a glance, you can verify that the appropriate security controls are in place and configured correctly, and you can quickly identify any resources that require attention.

 Azure Advisor is a personalized cloud consultant that helps you follow best practices to optimize your Azure deployments.
 It analyzes your resource configuration and usage telemetry and then recommends solutions that can help you improve the cost effectiveness, performance, high availability, and security of your Azure resources.

 - Application Insights is an extensible Application Performance Management (APM) service for web developers on multiple platforms.
 Use it to monitor your live web application.
 It detects performance anomalies.
 It includes powerful analytics tools to help you diagnose issues and to understand what users actually do with your app.
 It's designed to help you continuously improve performance and usability.

-- [Alerts offer a method of monitoring Azure services and allow you to configure conditions over data.
+- Alerts offer a method of monitoring Azure services and allow you to configure conditions over data.
 Alerts also provide notifications when an alert condition matches the monitoring data.

-Log Analytics is a collection of management services.
+Azure Monitor logs is a collection of management services.

 Workspace is enabled for Security Center

 Identity and Access